luckeiros/ticket-api/README.md

 ### ViewModel

 `EventViewModel` is responsible for managing the data, doing business logic, sending data and emitting `EventState` to the UI (Fragment).
 It uses LiveData and MutableLiveData to emit those states, allowing the Fragment to observe the changes when a new state is emitted and update the UI accordingly.
-It also use the `PaginationHandler`, which was explained at Pagination Handler section.
+It also uses the `PaginationHandler`, which was explained at Pagination Handler section.

 ### Presentation